 "It seems to be keeping the cancer under control at the moment," he says.
 "But it has its side effects, including lethargy and lack of drive, as well as leaving me feeling down at times.
 That can make me difficult to be around, when I tend to take out my anger and frustration on the people closest to me.
 And that hurts, too, because I know they just want to help and I feel guilty that I'm being so hard on them."

 That support extends to Sky Sports, where Bill has worked for over 20 years.
 "My employer has been brilliant," he says, "making allowances for my treatment and for the times when I'm not feeling so great.
 And my work colleagues continue to be considerate and supportive – not just of me but of the prostate cancer cause.”

-"I’m very excited to join Jeff and full of admiration for what he's taking on in his march to Wembley," he says.
-"I'm very proud to be associated with Prostate Cancer UK and seeing the Men United pin-badge being worn by prominent football managers and players, as well as so many people in the world of rugby league, is fantastic.
-My highlight has to be the sight of Kevin Sinfield and the entire Leeds Rhinos squad wearing them at the BBC Sports Personality of the Year awards."
+"I’m very excited to join Jeff and full of admiration for what he's taking on," says Bill.
+"I'm very proud to be associated with Prostate Cancer UK and seeing the Prostate Cancer UK pin-badge being worn by prominent football managers and players, as well as so many people in the world of rugby league.

-Sponsor Jeff Stelling’s Men United March now and help more men like Bill beat the most common cancer in men.
+Find out more about Jeff Stelling’s March for Men and help more men like Bill beat the most common cancer in men.